taurusgl/taurusgl.github.io/README.md

 g.initPivotMDSPosition
 g.initPosition(filename)
 ```
 Taurus implements five graph layout methods:***SM, FDP, LinLog, Maxent, BSM***.
-You can use these methods by inputting a graph by calling the corresponding interface.
+You can use these methods by inputting a graph by calling the corresponding interface.Multilevel methods, such as FM$^3$ and SFDP, will be included later.
 ```bash
 SMLayout(g)
 FDPLayout(g)